 explores the impact of geographic information systems (GIS) on society.

 Finally, students gain expertise in geographical techniques widely used in geographic research.
-GEOG 225, Social Science Research Methods
+GEOG 245, Geographic Information Systems

-are full-credit courses.
-GEOG 241, Cartography; GEOG 246, Advanced Geographic Information Systems; GEOG 247, Satellite Image Analysis; GEOG 248, Quantitative Analysis of Geographic Data; GEOG/SOCI 251, Media Frame and Content Analysis; GEOG 252, Community-Based Participatory Research; GEOG 253, Interviews; GEOG 254, The Art of the Research Question and Proposal
+is a full-credit course.
+GEOG 241, Cartography; GEOG 246, Advanced Geographic Information Systems; GEOG 247, Satellite Image Analysis; GEOG 248, Quantitative Analysis of Geographic Data; GEOG/SOCI 251, Media Frame and Content Analysis; GEOG 252, Community-Based Participatory Research; GEOG/SOCI 253, Interviews; GEOG 254, The Art of the Research Question and Proposal;

-; and GEOG 255, Primary Source Research in Geography
+and GEOG 255, Primary Source Research in Geography

 are half-credit courses.